coopdevs/devenv/README.md

 * Create a group with same `gid` of project directory and named `$DEVENV_GROUP` if `DEVENV_GROUP` and `DEVENV_USER` are defined.
 * Create a user with same `uid` and `gid` of project directory and named `$DEVENV_USER` if `DEVENV_GROUP` and `DEVENV_USER` are defined.
 * Add system user's SSH public key to user
-* Install python2.7 in container
+* Install python in container

 When the execution ends, you'll have a container ready to provision and deploy your project.